Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-How are you doing?
-Hogy vagy? /ˈhod͡ʒ ˈvɒɟ/
+How are you doing? in Hungarian Hogy vagy? /ˈhod͡ʒ ˈvɒɟ/

-Are you doing well?
-Jól vagy? /ˈjoːl ˈvɒɟ/
+Are you doing well? in Hungarian Jól vagy? /ˈjoːl ˈvɒɟ/

 If you are asked how you feel, you can answer with the following phrases: